Donald Trump's Atlantic City history

 —Donald Trump sued Trump Entertainment Resorts last month and demanded that they remove his name from the two casinos.
 "I've been away from Atlantic City for many years.
 People think we operate (the company), and we don't.
 It's not us.
 It's not me," Trump said.

 —"I left Atlantic City years ago, good timing.
 Now I may buy back in, at much lower price, to save Plaza & Taj.
-They were run badly by funds!" read a message on Trump's official Twitter account Tuesday.
+They were run badly by funds!" read the message on Trump's official Twitter account.
 "It is so sad to see what has happened to Atlantic City.
 So many bad decisions by the pols over the years — airport, convention center, etc."

 Trump didn't immediately return a call seeking clarification of his plans.